 - [H203] Use assertIs(Not)None to check for None.

 - [H204] Use assert(Not)Equal to check for equality.

 - [H210] Require ‘autospec’, ‘spec’, or ‘spec_set’ in mock.patch/mock.patch.object calls

 - [H904] Delay string interpolations at logging calls.

 To enable these checks, edit the flake8 section of the tox.ini file.
 For example to enable H106 and H203:

 [flake8] enable-extensions = H106,H203

 hacking supports having local changes in a source tree.
-They can be configured to run in two different ways.
-They can be registered individually, or with a factory function.
+They need to be registered individually in tox.ini: